aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-mesh-data/split-meshes-by-material/_index.md

 import java.util.Arrays;
 ```

-Let's break down the process of splitting 3D meshes by material into easily digestible steps.
+## Step‑by‑Step Guide

+Below is a concise walkthrough of each step, with explanations preceding the code blocks so you know exactly what’s happening.

-## Step 1: Create a Mesh of a Box
+### Step 1: Create a Mesh of a Box

+We start with a simple geometric primitive—a box—so we can clearly see how each face (plane) gets its own material later on.

 ```java
 // ExStart:SplitMeshbyMaterial